xuanzhezhao/ICL-HGK_Group/data_sample/README.txt

-If your collect the IMU data using the same code that we provide in this project, please keep and save all of your data with the same form of 60_data file.
+If you collect the IMU data using the same code that we provide in this project, please keep and save all of your data with the same form of 60_data file.

 Then run(For each sub dataset, you need to change the path of each sub-dataset every time you run this code.)